ENBell/best-practices/README.md

   z-index: 300;
 }
 ```
-> Use good HTML practices to avoid having to use z-index.
-HTML tags that are 1) nested and 2) written later in the document will be placed on top of previous HTML tags.
+> HTML tags that are 1) nested and 2) written later in the document will be placed on top of previous HTML tags creating a natural z-index.
 By writing better HTML you can avoid z-index.
-> z-indexes often create a chain of coding-to-fix-code when you add new elements and refactor old elements. z-index: 9999; is bad code.
+> z-indexes often create a chain dependent z-indexes; when you add new elements and refactor old elements you are required to re-write previously written z-indexes. z-index: 9999 = bad code.

 #### 7. Make note of CSS dependant code (avoid it when possible.).
 Use inherit.